 1. Choose your island wisely.
 Airfare is one of the key expenses of any Caribbean trip, and some islands are much easier -- and cheaper -- to get to than others.
-For the lowest fares from the U.S., look for destinations served by low-cost carriers such as JetBlue (Nassau, Montego Bay, Barbados) and AirTran (Aruba, San Juan).
-Keep in mind that more competition usually leads to lower fares; you'll pay less to fly to Jamaica, which is served by dozens of airlines, than you will to fly to an island like Dominica, where the only major carrier from the U.S. is American Airlines.
+For the lowest fares from the U.S., look for destinations served by low-cost carriers such as JetBlue (Nassau, Montego Bay, Barbados) and Spirit (Aruba, San Juan).
+Keep in mind that more competition usually leads to lower fares; you'll pay less to fly to Jamaica, which is served by dozens of airlines, than you will to fly to an island like Dominica, which only has a handful of connecting flights on American and JetBlue.

 2. Check the cost of living.
 Don't just look at the cost of airfare; dig deeper to see which islands are less expensive once you're there.
 The Dominican Republic has some of the region's lowest hotel and resort rates, while a place like St. Barth's, known for upscale tourism, will be harder on your wallet.
 Keep in mind that some less developed islands that are a little harder to get to may make up for the higher airfare with lower costs for lodging and food.